Generic Name: alcaftadine (al-KAF-ta-deen)

 Preventing itchy eyes due to allergies (eg, pollen, pollution, dust, animal dander).

-Alcaftadine drops is an antihistamine.
+Alcaftadine drops are an antihistamine.
 It works by blocking the action of histamine, which reduces the eye symptoms of allergies.

 Do NOT use alcaftadine drops if: